-As a fan and student of Colombian humanities, I’m always on the hunt for websites, blogs, travel guides (website and printed guides ), news stories and books relating to Colombia.
+As a fan and student of Colombian humanities, I’m always on the hunt for websites, blogs, travel guides (websites and printed guides ), news stories and books relating to Colombia.
 I’ll even read bad books and dated, discontinued blog sites from years ago to learn of a writer’s Colombian experiences.
 And I always learn something new.

 Here are some of my favorite sites, travel guides and books on Colombia.
 If you have websites and publications you’d think I’ve overlooked, please leave them with me in the comment box below.